Seed Starting Containers: The Real Dirt – Part 2

 Peat or Coir Pots

-Pots made of pressed peat or coconut coir (fiber) that you still fill with soil before planting your seeds are becoming increasingly popular plus they on-trend with a push towards green, biodegradable products.
+Pots made of pressed coconut coir (fiber) that you still fill with soil before planting your seeds are becoming increasingly popular plus they on-trend with a push towards green, biodegradable products.
 The claim is that the roots can grow through the pot so they can be planted directly out in the garden.
 You should rip the top of the pot off to soil level when planting out however, because if the edges of the pot sit above the soil line, it will wick moisture away from the roots.

 Pros: Large enough that you don’t need to repot the seedling right away, more sustainable than plastic (but see note on peat moss above)